kraudy/IBM-i-pipeline/README.md

 By this point we are ready to compile the hello world.

-Go to the simple ibm i project and [hit run](https://ibm.github.io/vscode-ibmi-projectexplorer/#/pages/projectExplorer/run-builds-compiles-and-actions), then select Run build.
+Go to the simple ibm i project, [hit run and select Run build](https://ibm.github.io/vscode-ibmi-projectexplorer/#/pages/projectExplorer/run-builds-compiles-and-actions).

 It will ask you to set the build command, the default is `makei build` that should be fine since we are using [BOB](https://github.com/IBM/ibmi-bob).
 It will deploy the source and look for a `Rules.mk` file in the project root, which we don't have.
 Lets make it.

+Note: you can also check the [code4i actions](https://codefori.github.io/docs/developing/actions/) for compiling objects.

-You can make a template with the command `makei init` directly on PASE.
+With the command `makei init` you can make a template directly on PASE.
 It will take you through some steps that creates an `iproj.json` file for the project (we already have it), an empty `Rules.mk` file (with only `SUBDIRS :=`) and other config.
 The `Rules.mk` file tells bob the dir struct inside your project.

 Extra: BOB is a python wrapper with ILE objects compilation commands that generates a Makefile and uses gmake under the hood.
-Here are the [rules](https://github.com/IBM/ibmi-bob/blob/master/src/mk/def_rules.mk).
+Here are the [BOB rules](https://github.com/IBM/ibmi-bob/blob/master/src/mk/def_rules.mk).

 We are going to do it manually, go to your project root and creat the rules file.
 Add the source file dirs of your project to this rules file.
 We only have one.